localroot4/Zabbix-Agent2-installer/README.md

-# Zabbix Agent Installation and Configuration Script
+# Zabbix Agent 2 Installation and Configuration Script

-This script automates the installation and configuration of the Zabbix Agent on Ubuntu and Debian systems.
+This script automates the installation and configuration of the Zabbix Agent on **Ubuntu** and **Debian** systems.

 ## Description